Vardot/varbase_components/components/atoms/button/README.md

 ## Available Properties:
 * `html_tag`: The HTML tag to use for the button (button | a).
 Defaults to `button`.
-* `link`: Optional and only when having HTML tag as anchor.
+* `url`: URL link for the button when the HTML tag is an anchor link.
 * `color`: Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
           (primary | secondary | success | danger | warning | info | dark | light | link)